-The claims must relate to substantially identical legal or factual questions.
-Either, one of the parties requests such a joinder, or the court orders it.
+§ 11 (2) CPC requires that the claims must be based on the same basic facts (both legal and factual); and the court having jurisdiction over all defendants.
+Either one of the parties requests such a joinder, or the court orders it.